vengi-voxel/vengi/docs/voxconvert/Index.md

 # General

-Convert voxel volume formats between each other.
+Convert voxel volume formats between each other or export to obj or ply.

 [Supported voxel formats](../Formats.md)